Skip to main content

 Why use a formula/driver value rule?

-The Formula/Drivers value rule enables you to build out custom mathematical equations to calculate the values in your forecast’s Profit & Loss.
+The Formula/Drivers value rule enables you to create custom mathematical equations to calculate the values in your forecast’s Profit & Loss.

-You can use any chart of account line item, sub total, heading, driver, or typed value, combined with the 4 operators and parentheses to build out formulas for any chart of account line item on the Profit & Loss.
+You can use any chart of account line items, subtotal, heading, drivers, or typed values combined with the 4 operators and parentheses to build formulas for any chart of account line items on the Profit & Loss.

 Through formulas, you can acknowledge the relationship between P&L accounts and incorporate non-financial data into your forecast through drivers.

-Drivers can be set up from the Fathom main grid and are essentially ‘non-financial’ metrics or leading indicators that are used to calculate the value of accounts.
+Drivers can be set up from the Fathom main grid and are essentially ‘non-financial’ metrics or leading indicators that calculate account values.

 Examples: A driver for the 'Number of patients' can be used in a forecast for a dental or medical practice.
 A construction company could use a 'Number of contractors' driver.
 A SAAS company could use cancellations or churn rates as drivers.